| Windows XP Product Activation:

 telephone call to continue to use XP after the first 30 days.
 The user

+receives a new code number that "activates" XP.
 Fortunately, purchasers of volume licenses from Microsoft won't have to

 activate XP systems.
 And PC makers can preactivate the PCs they sell to